 - Every critical icon side of a black dice also has a hit icon on it, so you're giving up one potential damage to use Flechette Torpedoes.

-Flechette Torpedoes are the only upgrade (yet) on this list that doesn't improve attacks against ships and there's only a single ship in the game I'd recommend equipping them to: the Raider-I. I would never outright rely on them (although you can always use Screed to make it a sure thing against one squadron), but for 3 points the ability to completely shut down a squadron's activation can be extremely helpful for pinning Intel squadrons in place (so they can't apply their Intel bubble to the best place for their squadrons that turn) and making problem squadrons (aces, Rogues, heavy bombers) stop in their tracks doing nothing while you find a way to deal with them.
+Flechette Torpedoes are the only upgrade (yet) on this list that doesn't improve attacks against ships and there's only a single ship in the game I'd recommend equipping them to: the Raider-I. I would never outright rely on them (although you can always use Screed to make it a sure thing against one squadron), but for 3 points the ability to completely shut down a squadron's activation can be extremely helpful for pinning Intel squadrons in place (so they can't move their Intel bubble that turn) and making problem squadrons (aces, Rogues, heavy bombers) stop in their tracks doing nothing while you find a way to deal with them.

 Why would you choose Flechette Torpedoes over other options?

 They're worth considering on a Raider that isn't planning on going nuts with its cost (which, with Raiders, is generally wise) but wants some extra oomph for its flak.
 Raiders when used reactively generally can't rely on double-arcing most of the time and their odds of triggering black crit upgrades consistently with their smaller dice pool aren't great (exception: Screed), so Flechettes can be handy and the ordnance slot won't always have that much competition.

 |How I like to imagine Flechettes work, just being sweet.|

 A few things to note about Assault Proton Torpedoes:

 - A critical effect is chosen by the attacking player after the spend defense tokens step, so if your opponent removes all black critical icons from the pool during that step (say, by using the Admonition title or Lando or by spending a scatter defense token), you cannot trigger Assault Proton Torpedoes.